Limited English Proficiency (LEP) Policy

 These translation tools should be used only as a quick first step in translating simple sentences, words, and concepts.
 They should not be the only means of providing assistance and should be reviewed and corrected by a speaker of the target language.
 Most of these are free, but watch for fee-based extra services.

-- Free Translation and Professional Translation Services from SDL - Translation available between English and: Italian, Dutch, Portuguese, Russian, Spanish and Chinese.
+- Free Translation and Professional Translation Services from SDL - Translation available between English and 42 other languages including: Italian, Dutch, Portuguese, Russian, Spanish and Chinese.

-- Free Online Translation Service - Translation available between English and: French, German, Portuguese, Russian and Spanish.
+- Free Online Translation Service - Translation available between English and: French, German, Portuguese, Russian and Spanish, Chinese, Japanese, Italian, and Korean.
+This site also offers a text to speech option.

 - Babel Fish Text Translation - Translation available between English and: Chinese, Dutch, French, German, Greek, Italian, Japanese, Korean, Russian, Portuguese, and Spanish.